gitLepre/gitLepre/README.md

  - Cryptocurrencies
  - From software games

-Here's my [Linkedin](https://www.linkedin.com/in/federico-lorrai/) with all the updated information about me and contact informations.
+Here's my [Linkedin](https://www.linkedin.com/in/federicolorrai/) with all the updated information about me and contact informations, and my [Portfolio](https://federicolorrai.it/).